Flexible Working Arrangements Policy

 - The senior manager must advise the staff member of their decision not later than one month from the application date.

-- If the application is declined but a modified arrangement might be able to be accommodated, the line manager may discuss the matter with the staff member to see if a solution can be agreed.
+- If the application is declined but a modified arrangement might be able to be accommodated, the line manager should discuss the matter with the staff member to see if a solution can be agreed.

 Responsibilities